Dictionary of Revolutionary Marxism

 PHYSIOCRATS

 The physiocratic school, Physiocrats—a trend in bourgeois classical political economy that emerged in France in the 1750s.
 The Physiocrats held Nature to be the only source of wealth, and agriculture the only sphere of the economy where value was created.
-Although they underestimated the role of industry and commerce, the Physiocrats rendered an important service by shifting the search for the origins surplus value from the sphere of circulation to that of production, thereby laying the basis for the analysis of capitalist production.
+Although they underestimated the role of industry and commerce, the Physiocrats rendered an important service by shifting the search for the origins of surplus value from the sphere of circulation to that of production, thereby laying the basis for the analysis of capitalist production.
 Advocates of large-scale capitalist farming, they showed the moribund nature of the feudal economy and thus contributed to the ideological preparation of the bourgeois revolution in France.” —Note 430, MECW 26.

 Dictionary Home Page and Letter Index